 There was a swarm of people gathered around a successful guest speaker at a networking event I attended a few years ago.
-I never did manage to break through the tightly knit group surrounding him.
-Then, clear as a bell, I heard someone ask the key question, “To what do you attribute the success of your company?”
+Although I never did manage to break through the tightly knit group surrounding this speaker, clear as a bell, I heard someone ask the key question, “To what do you attribute the success of your company?”
 I stood as close as I could get and strained to hear the response through the crowd.

 “Actually, I’ve been very blessed and really haven’t had to do much to promote or sell myself.
 I’ve listened carefully to others, and asked what they needed in their businesses, offered my services, and tried to help them.
 It’s paid off very well.
 Business has flowed to me.”

 Since then, I have heard similar statements spoken and written by other successful entrepreneurs.
 This attitude is prevalent among leaders, faculty and staff affiliated with CEO Space of which I was blessed to become a member in 2010.
 CEO Space is an international business organization that combines education, networking, and trade shows, manifesting a global cooperative marketplace. https://ceospaceinternational.com/

 Have you ever met someone, perhaps just getting started on some venture, had a seemingly positive conversation, exchanged business cards and looked forward to a future meeting, only to be disappointed when it happened?

 During a second encounter, the person acted aloof, pretended not to recall or recognize you, or was too busy connecting with or trying to connect with people other than you.
 It is as if you have been sized up and deemed unessential to this person’s rise to the top.